EmeryCSI/CSI-244S24_IA2_First-Web-Server/README.md

 ### Make sure you have completed Guided Activity 2 first

 Your company has decided that the built-in http module that comes with Node.JS is no longer sufficient to meet the needs of the application.
-Port your Guided Activity 1 assignment over to use Express instead of the built in http module.
-You may re-use majority of the code from Guided Activity 1.
+Port your Guided Activity 2 assignment over to use Express instead of the built in http module.
+You may re-use majority of the code from Guided Activity 2 however server.js will require extensive modification.

 ### Complete the following: